Sayang Pag Hindi Ginamit

 Before, my biggest dread was high school.

-I watched older kids solving problems like a + b = x, while I was still trying to figure out the product of 4 and 5.
+I watched older kids solve problems like a + b = x, while I was still trying to figure out the product of 4 and 5.

 No matter how I looked at it, I couldn’t find the answer.
-The thought of having to solve that problem somewhere in the future made me want to stay in grade school forever.
+The thought of having to deal with that problem in the future made me want to stay in grade school forever.

 Ten years later, not only did I finish high school, but I graduated college as well.